Does this revenue model sound familiar?

 Number of Fee Earners x Available Hours per Fee Earner x Productivity Percentage x Charge Rate x Recovery Rate = Revenue – Direct Labour = Gross Profit

 If this is your model, you’re not alone.

-The majority of legal firms focus their revenue model around how many hours the firm has available to charge to clients in any given year.
-In fact, most professional service firms, including accountants, engineers and architects, also use this revenue model.
+The majority of professional service firms focus their revenue model around how many hours the firm has available to charge to clients in any given year.

 While it’s the norm, it’s a problematic model.
 It caps the revenue you can generate and causes your teams daily behaviour to focus on production rather than revenue growth.
 It stops the leaders of the business getting out there and seriously growing the revenue of the firm.

 I refer to this hours based revenue model as “Squeezing the Orange”, where a firm tries to improve profitability on efficiency gains and by attempting ad hoc sales and marketing activity.

 The problem with this is you can only “Squeeze the Orange” until it runs out of juice.

 You can only minimise costs and increase margin to a point, and ad hoc marketing activities will get you nowhere.

 Sure, systems improvements produce efficiency gains; however, the greatest gains are only made when the systems improvements are initially implemented.